sys-bio/tellurium/docs/antimony.rst

     k1 = 0.5
   end

-For more advanced usage of events, see `Antimony’s reference documentation on events <events-ref>`_.
+For more advanced usage of events, see `Antimony’s reference documentation on events <https://tellurium.readthedocs.io/en/latest/antimony.html#id3>`_.

 Function Definitions
 --------------------